nopedial/carbon-bridge/README.md

 ### add a script

 1. create a new script (language does NOT matter)
-2. make the script executable
+2. make sure the script is executable
 3. move the script to the 'plugins' directory (e.g.: /home/shafez/.config/carbon-bridge/plugins)

 #### script output